Facebook Pixel

 About the Program

-There is a demand among academic researchers for high-quality in-country immersive Khmer language training.
-However, not all have completed the two years of academic training in Khmer required for Advance Study in Khmer (ASK).
+Academic researchers studying and working in Cambodia need high-quality, immersive Khmer language training in the country.
+However, not all have completed the two years of language training required for Advanced Study in Khmer (ASK).

-The CKS Khmer Language and Culture Program aims to meet that demand and provide the opportunity for those with less Khmer language experience to benefit from immersive in-country language study .
-Like their ASK counterparts, participants in the CKS program receive four hours of intensive language training during morning sessions and spend afternoons , on field trips and engaging in other cultural activities where their language skills can be used in real-time situations.
+The CKS Khmer Language and Culture Program aims to meet that demand by providing immersive in-country Khmer language study for beginning-level students.
+Participants in the CKS program receive four hours of intensive language training during morning sessions and two hours in the afternoons, during which they will engage in additional language learning and practice, go on field trips, and engage in other cultural activities where their language skills can be used in real-time situations.

 Program Goals